michelebergami/project_archive/README.md

 <br>

 ## University Timetable
 This was a group project for ST449 - Artificial Intelligence at LSE.
-I worked in collaboration with Michele Bergami, Tweesha Dewan and Reuben Mathew.
+I worked in collaboration with Simone Moawad, Tweesha Dewan and Reuben Mathew.

 This project explores an approach to solve the university timetable planning problem through constraint-based reasoning.
 The timetabling problem is set as a constraint satisfaction model, and various techniques like constraint propagation and backtracking are implemented.
 We worked on a dataset from the University of Brasilia is employed to define variables and constraints.